 Array jobs

 In many cases, a computational analysis job contains a number of similar independent subtasks.
 A user may have several datasets that are analyzed in the same way, or the same simulation code is executed with a number of different parameters.
-This kind of tasks are often called as embarrassingly parallel jobs, or task farming, as the tasks can in principle be distributed to as many processors as there are subtasks to run.
-If the independent jobs are "large" enough, so that the batch system overhead is not relevant (more than 30 minutes per job, for example), and the total number of independent jobs is not huge (less than 1000 per month, for example), array jobs in Puhti may be a good (easy) option.
-There are more suitable options for running high throughput calculations when the number of individual runs is very large or the individual runs are very short (see, for example, HyperQueue).
+These kinds of tasks are often called embarrassingly parallel jobs, or collectively task farming, since they can, in principle, be distributed to as many processors as there are tasks to run.

 Defining an array job